Simhyeon/gdmarp/docs/meta.md

   * [x] Change default temporary files reside in cache directory.
   * [x] Make webui can be embedded into index.gddt
   * [x] Add borders by default
+  * [x] Add automation macro with raw csv and file format

 * [x] New macros
   * [x] Basic